NavinManaswi/Book-Deep-Learning-Applications-with-Applications-Using-Python/README.md

 # Book-Deep-Learning-Applications-with-Python
-This repository consist of all the codes(chapterwise) that are explained in my Book.
+This repository consists of all the codes(chapterwise) that are explained in my Book.